kuka-js/kuka/README.md

 ### Email

-If you want the email sending functionality to work, e.g. sending mail verification link, password reset link.
+Verifying email and password resetting needs email (unless you turn them off, see above).
 Make sure your .env has `VER_SENDER` and `VER_RECIPIENT` set.
-Also set up AWS SES here: https://aws.amazon.com/ses/getting-started/
+Below info on how to configurate them:

+#### SMTP

-Adding general SMTP support is in the to-do list.
+You can enter your own SMTP credentials in the .env files.
+If you're developing and dont have a SMTP server yet, you can use a service like https://www.smtpbucket.com/ .
+Just make sure you have MAIL_NO_AUTH set to true and MAIL_PORT to what the service asks for.

+#### AWS SES

+To use AWS Simple Email Service read this: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/quick-start.html

 ## Deployment